qdm12/My-Computing-course/README.md

 This is a course I will give about computing in general for people new to computing

 ## Lessons
-- 01. What is a program
+- 01. What is a program :floppy_disk:
-- 02. How to write good code
+- 02. How to write good code :computer:
-- 03. Vagrant
+- 03. Vagrant :crystal_ball:
-- 04. Github
+- 04. Github :octocat:
 - 05. Excel file and data
 - 06. Slack
 - 07. Unit tests